laurens88/FORAS_scripts/README.md

 - `clean_doi_column(dataframe)`: Cleans DOI column values.
 - `main()`: Entry point of the script.

-  Sure, let's illustrate an example of a dataset entry before and after processing by the FORAS Project preprocessing script.

 ### Before Preprocessing
 The original dataset (`dataset.csv`) might have entries with varying column names, missing data, and unstandardized formats.
 For example: